shantocse10/tic-tac-toe/README.md

 ## Features

-# Tic-Tac-Toe Game

-This is a simple Tic-Tac-Toe game built with React and Vite.
-The project demonstrates the use of React components, state management, and event handling to create an interactive game.

-## Features

 * Play a two-player Tic-Tac-Toe game.
 * Track game history and jump to previous moves.
 * Displays the winner or the next player.